pbrdmn/brd.mn/src/articles/achievement-review-structure/index.md

 ---
 title: Structure for Conducting Achievement Reviews
-description: This is a guide I have used to structure discussions during achivement reviews
+description: This is a guide I have used to structure discussions during achievement reviews.
 ---

-**Conducting Annual Achievement Reviews with Engineers: Fostering Growth and Collaboration**

-Annual achievement reviews are a cornerstone of effective talent management within any organization.
+Annual achievement reviews are a cornerstone of effective talent management within any organisation.
 For engineering teams, these reviews go beyond mere evaluations; they serve as crucial touchpoints for professional growth, goal-setting, and collaboration.
-In an ever-evolving landscape, where technology and skills evolve rapidly, maintaining a continuous conversation about career development and goals is pivotal to keeping engineers motivated and aligned with organizational objectives.
+In an ever-evolving landscape, where technology and skills evolve rapidly, maintaining a continuous conversation about career development and goals is pivotal to keeping engineers motivated and aligned with organisational objectives.
 In this article, we delve into a three-component approach to conducting successful annual achievement reviews with engineers.

 ## Celebrating Achievements

-Recognizing performance and impact is the primary focus of the session.
+Recognising performance and impact should be the primary focus of the session.
 Take time to discuss these achievements and make sure that both parties have an understanding of which particular pieces of work the engineer would like to highlight.
-This is also a good opportunity to capture any hidden work which may have gone previously unnoticed.
+This is also a good opportunity to capture any hidden work that may have gone previously unnoticed.

 Annual achievement reviews offer the opportunity to celebrate the accomplishments of the past year.
 Acknowledging an engineer's contributions, both in terms of performance and impact, fosters a sense of recognition and value.
 It's important to review the engineer's goals and targets from the previous year and assess the degree to which they were achieved.
 Highlighting projects, innovations, and collaborations that have made a significant impact on the team and the company as a whole boosts morale and reinforces the importance of their role.